Pastoral Poddy

 Rehydrating the rangelands

 Before you get out any tools, rehabilitating the rangelands starts with having an awareness of our impact on landscape function and prioritising what’s achievable.
-The guests in this episode all agree that focusing on landscape rehabilitation is not only good for the land, its good for their own health too, especially during tough times.
+The guests in this episode all agree that focusing on landscape rehabilitation is not only good for the land, but also for their own health too, especially during tough times.

 Where to from here?
 Continuing to grow the goat industry